killuazoldyckreal/Bandwidth-Monitor/README.md

 You can customize the program by modifying the script.
 For example:

-- Adjust the `REFRESH_DELAY` constant to change the update interval.
+- Adjust the `REFRESH_DELAY` constant in the script to change the update interval.
-- Implement the `process_packet(packet)` function to add packet processing logic.
+- Implement the `process_packet(packet)` function in the script to add packet processing logic.

 ## License